 The first Majaal property is located at the Bahrain Investment Wharf (BIW) within the Salman Industrial City, providing easy access to Khalifa bin Salman Port and other major transport links in Bahrain.
-Majaal holds land covering over 66,674 square meters in this modern and private industrial development.
+Majaal holds lease rights to land covering over 66,579 square meters in this modern and private industrial development.